-Also, do not miss the author's note in the end of the book.
+Also, do not miss the author's note at the end of the book.
 It really gives you an extra dimension to the book after reading it.

 Find out more about the book and the author here: Meredith Russo

-I bought this book at the airport and read it during the flight.
-A very fast read!
-This book is a ten years anniversary edition of Twilight where Bella and Edward are replaced by Beau and Edyth instead.
+Life and Death is a ten years anniversary edition of Twilight where Bella and Edward are replaced by Beau and Edyth instead.
+Being an old Twihard fan, of course I had to get it!
+But it was quite a disappointment, sadly…

 Find out more about the book and the author here: Stephenie Meyer